CosmoStat/shear-pipe-peaks/README.md

 convergence_gal_mnv0.00000_om0.30000_As2.1000_peaks_2arcmin_0.65_b030_snr_min_max_ngal_7.npy

 ##### **Description of the parameters that can be used in the notebook**
-- param_z: the redshift of the wanted simulations Default is ’065’ (if interested in the distributions at other redshifts, please contact emma.aycoberry@iap.fr or vajani@phys.ethz.ch.)
+- param_z: the redshift of the desired simulations Default is ’065’ (if interested in the distributions at other redshifts, please contact emma.aycoberry@iap.fr or vajani@phys.ethz.ch.)

-- param_z_cov: the redshift of the wanted simulations, different of the previous file to respect the name given by the simulations
+- param_z_cov: the redshift of the desired simulations, different of the previous file to respect the name given by the simulations
 Default is ’0.65’

 - param_cal: the way the calibration is done